The specifications for coveralls are:

 |European Seam PPE Level||Type 5-6 garment||Type 5-6 garment||Type 2, 3,4 garment|

 Seam Sealing Temperature

-Disposable coverall material composition: MedTecs Coerall OEM/ODM Avalible Options
+Disposable coverall material composition: Medtecs Coverall OEM/ODM Available Options

-For Medtecs, we provide customizable options for our buyers to fully upgrade thir coverall brands to their ideal standards.
-The avalible customization options are listed below:
+For Medtecs, we provide customizable options for our buyers to fully upgrade their coverall brands to their ideal standards.
+The available customization options are listed below:

 - Fabric Types